SwissDataScienceCenter/renku-python/DEVELOPING.rst

 Architecture Overview
 ---------------------

-The high-level architecture of `renku` follows a Hexogonal/Ports&Adapters Architecture approach.
+The high-level architecture of ``renku`` follows a Hexagonal/Ports&Adapters Architecture approach.

 The following diagram shows a rough outline of the architecture: